AuroraD-Hub/assignment2/README.md

 ## Running code explanation
 In the following video it can be seen how the architecture behaves:

+Robot starts in *Detecting* state in which `build_map` node is active and communicating with the `marker_server` to add information retrieved by the markers to the ontology.
+Some spurious detection can happen, but this node will discard them and keep detecting until all seven markers are datected.
+When the ontology is created, the state machine calls the `controller` node to move the robot towards charging station through [move_base](http://wiki.ros.org/move_base) autonomous navigation.
+Then, state machine goes in *Charging* state until battery is fully charged and it is informed by `/state/battery_low` topic.
+When it is ready, state machine calls the planner to retrive information about all the reachable locations among which it will randomly chose one and later calls the controller to move the robot in that location.
+Now, state machine goes in *RandomMoving* state.
+Here, the `controller` moves the robot among CORRIDORs until an URGENT location is reachable.
+Whenever this location is reached, state machine goes in *Waiting* state.
+In this state the robot rotates the camera to completely scan the room and then exit from it.
+Then, state machine goes in *RandomMoving* state or in *Charging* based on the battery level and previous behaviours are repeated.

 ## Working hypothesis
 To implement this solution, some hypothesis were made: